ydahal1/ydahal1/jokes.md

-What do you call a crowd of chess players bragging about their wins in a hotel lobby?
-Chess nuts boasting in an open foyer.
+A boy dug three holes in the yard.
+When his mother saw, she exclaimed: "well, well, well"

 [
-Wed Apr  2 00:26:45 UTC 2025
+Thu Apr  3 00:26:06 UTC 2025
  ]